Apply tags to Unity Catalog securable objects

 Use tags to search for tables

-You can use the Databricks workspace search bar to search for tables, views, and table columns using tag keys and tag values.
-You can use both table tags and table column tags.
-You cannot use tags to search for other tagged objects, like catalogs, schemas, or volumes.
+Use the Databricks workspace search bar to search for tables and views using tag keys and tag values.
+You can use both table tags to search.
+You cannot use tags to search for other tagged objects, like table columns, catalogs, schemas, or volumes.

 For details, see Use tags to search for tables.